Curated idea list

 Best for: Talkers, experts, community builders

-Why it is overlooked: Most podcasts monetize nothing because they never attach an offer; the show is a channel, not the business.
+Why most podcasts never pay: Most podcasts monetize nothing because they never attach an offer; the show is a channel, not the business.

 First move: Define who it is for and what it sells, then batch-record five episodes before launching.